Usurp

 Manchester Corporation v Manchester Palace of Varieties Ltd [1955] 1 All ER 387

-The Manchester Corporation won and the court has not since sat but in 2012, the council of the Welsh town of Aberystwyth issued a statement that they were prepared to lodge a writ against a Facebook page they alleged was usurping its coat of arms.
+The Manchester Corporation won and the court has not since sat but in 2012, the council of the Welsh university city of Aberystwyth issued a statement saying they were prepared to lodge a writ related a Facebook page they alleged was usurping its coat of arms.
 Before the council made clear whether they were intending to sue facebook.com or the author(s) of the page, the offending image had been removed.
 As one of the findings in 1955 had been the High Court of Chivalry could be abolished only by an act of parliament, because New Labour’s judicial reforms didn’t do this, it appears the court would have to be convened in some form to hear similar matters although it's thought the marvellously flexible British constitution would allow a judge at an appropriate level to declare that their court was "sitting as the Court of Chivalry for the purposes of this case".

 No comments: